Grease and line the bottom of a 9x13 (23x33cm) cake pan with parchment or wax paper.

 In a small bowl, sift together flour, baking powder and salt.
 Set aside.

 In a large bowl, beat eggs and sugar on medium high until quadruple in volume and the eggs are light in color.
 You should be able to make a ribbon pattern on the surface of the eggs with the beaters.
 Fold in the dry ingredients a little at a time gently to avoid knocking out all the air.
-Pour into prepared pan, leveling carefully.
+Next, gently mix in the vanilla.
+Pour the batter into your prepared pan, leveling carefully.

 Bake 8 - 10 minutes or until the top bounces back and cake slightly pulls away from pan.
 Center of cake should reach 190F - 210F (88 - 99C.)